hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

 ## On-site

+How would you explain the multinomial distribution and write python code on a whiteboard to represent this distribution

 1. Behavior questions:
 - name a time you went above and beyond to help someone
 - tell me about a time you sought out for someone else's expertise